 In order to provide user-friendly environments for TV terminals, an electronic program guide is normally offered so that viewers can easily look over broadcast program information for the provided channels such as, program titles, program emission times, program synopses, and so on.
 However such information is not tailored to expose TV viewers to an excessive amount of information [1].
 Thus, the personalization of TV is becoming a necessary and essential part of the future of intelligent broadcasting services.
-In order to enhance the current broadcasting service technologies towards more customized or personalized services, intelligent broadcast service technologies are needed.
+In order to enhance the current broadcasting services, intelligent broadcast service technologies are needed.
 Therefore, more specific information on program contents will also become necessary [2], [3].